-Bio: Catherine Stifter is a two-time Peabody Award-winning public radio editor/producer now leading "The View From Here" documentary team at Capital Public Radio in Sacramento.
+Catherine is a two-time Peabody Award-winning public radio editor/producer who most recently led "The View From Here" documentary team at Capital Public Radio in Sacramento.

 She co-produced "Saving The Sierra: Voices of Conservation in Action", a regional media project featured stories of people working to preserve rural culture, local economies, and the environment of California's Sierra Nevada.

 She worked for more than a decade on "New Routes to Community Health", a national project to improve the health and well-being of newcomers to the U.S. through local media made by and for immigrants.

 Catherine was managing editor of Dmae Roberts' groundbreaking, Peabody Award-winning Asian American history series on public radio, "Crossing East," heard on more than 200 PRI stations.